CoNCHLab-Github/Eplink/README.md

 regularBatch ./run_freesurfer_bids_7.2 subjects.txt -a "\"path/to/bids path/to/output\"" -j 8core32gb12h
 ```
 - `run_freesurfer_bids_7.2`: script that runs freesurfer recon-all for one subject (available in this repository).
-- `subjects.txt`: stores the subjects IDs that is going to be analyzed (included for phase III).
+- `subjects.txt`: stores the subjects IDs that is going to be analyzed.
 You can change this file to rerun freesurfer on arbitrary subjects.
 One subject id in each line including the 'sub-' (example for all phase III subjects is included in this repository).
 - `-a "\"path/to/bids path/to/output\""`: passes both bids and output directories to the script as one argument (space seperated).
 - `-j 8core32gb12h`: specifies job template for each participant (8 cores, 32GB RAM, 12 hours)